nmcdonnell-kx/docs/docs/interfaces/kafka/reference.md

 _Register an error callback associated with a specific client_

-Syntax: `.kfk.errcbreg[x;y]`
+Syntax: `.kfk.errcbreg[clid;callback]`

 Where

--   `x` is the integer value associated associated with the client to which the callback is to be registered
+-   `clid` is the integer value associated with the client to which the callback is to be registered
--   `y` function taking 3 arguments which will be triggered on errors associated with the client
+-   `callback` function taking 3 arguments which will be triggered on errors associated with the client.
+The parameters of this function are:
+    -   `cid`: integer denoting a client ID to which this callback is called
+    -   `err_int`: integer denoting an error status code in Kafka
+    -   `reason`: string denoting a reason for the error

 returns a null on successful execution and augments the dictionary `.kfk.errclient` mapping client id to callback